 Conduct a Performance Analysis

-Reviewing the metrics of your supply chain on a regular basis is a critical step to maximize efficiency.
+Reviewing the metrics of your supply chain strategy on a regular basis is a critical step to maximize efficiency.
 This is a valuable way to gain a deeper understanding of your entire business.
 A proper performance review will give you insights into each individual process and highlight the places that need improvement.

 Consider Outsourcing to a Third-Party Logistics Provider (3PL)

 A third-party logistics provider (3PL) is an expert in all aspects of supply chain management.
-It might seem at first glance that outsourcing your supply chain management will increase your costs.
+It might seem at first glance that outsourcing your supply chain management will increase your logistics costs.
 But there are innumerable expenses to keep in mind that add up quickly when managing your supply chain in-house.
-Some areas that a 3PL can help with your supply chain are: providing warehouse storage space, handling packing and shipping, allowing your to keep your focus on other aspects of running your business, utilizing their advanced technology to increase shipping speed, leveraging carrier relationships and bulk transportation to cut costs.
+Some areas that a 3PL can help with your supply chain are: providing warehouse storage space, handling packing and shipping, allowing your to keep your focus on other aspects of running your business, utilizing their advanced technology to increase shipping speed, leveraging carrier relationships and bulk transportation to cut overall costs.
 To keep up with today’s global marketplace, product companies must rely on many partners to help streamline their supply chain.